Ed Mundell

-Edward Mundell is an American rock guitarist known for his space rock 1970's inspired sound.
+Edward Mundell is an American rock guitarist.
 From 1992 to 2010, he was the lead guitarist for stoner rock band Monster Magnet, contributing to eight albums in total.
-As of 2023, Mundell contributes to various recordings and soundtracks as a studio musician based in Los Angeles.
+As of 2024, Mundell contributes to various recordings and soundtracks as a studio musician based in Los Angeles.

 Career

 Mundell is a self-taught guitar player who grew up in New Jersey.
 He joined Monster Magnet as lead guitarist in 1992.
 His first recorded appearance with the band was a 1992 single for GLitterhouse, titled Evil/elephant Bell, followed by the iconic stoner rock album 1993's Superjudge album.
-In the span of 18 years, he played on eight Monster Magnet albums in total between 1992 and 2010 receiving a certified gold Album for 1998'sPowertrip.
+In the span of 18 years, he played on eight Monster Magnet albums in total between 1992 and 2010 receiving a certified gold Album for 1998's Powertrip.

 Mundell founded New Jersey stoner band The Atomic Bitchwax as a side project in order to keep playing in between Monster Magnet touring.
 He left Monster Magnet in 2010 to "collaborate with new producers, songwriters and musicians".
+In an interview with Everyone Loves Guitar, Mundell stated “I don’t seek out approval anymore…”

-His style is heavily influenced by psychedelic 1970s rock such as Jimi Hendrix and Tommy Bolin.
+Mundell's style is heavily influenced by psychedelic 1970s rock such as Jimi Hendrix and Tommy Bolin.

 In 2011, it was announced that Mundell had formed a new project, "The Ultra Electric Mega Galactic" (UEMG).
 The debut album was released January 2013 with a 2014 follow-up extended EP titled Through the Dark Matter released in conjunction with UEMG's first European tour.

-A new The Ultra Electric Mega Galactic Album scheduled for 2023.
+A new The Ultra Electric Mega Galactic Album scheduled for fall of 2025.

-As of 2023, Mundell is working on a third The Ultra Electra Mega Galactic Album and actively contributes to various recordings and soundtracks as a studio musician in Los Angeles.
+Mundell is currently working on a third The Ultra Electra Mega Galactic Album and actively contributes to various recordings and soundtracks as a studio musician in Los Angeles.
+Recent recordings with Desert stoner rock Val Chillmore and the band Volume.

-Ed Mundell in conjunction with Creepy Fingers Effects Pedals has released his ED MUNDELL INFINITY FUZZ PEDAL in 2009, with the latest incarnation released in 2022.
+Ed Mundell in conjunction with Creepy Fingers Effects Pedals has released his ED MUNDELL INFINITY FUZZ PEDAL in 2009, with an update to the pedal in 2022.